 Types of Projects

-- Full-sized Project (FSP): means a GEF Project Financing of more than two million US dollars.
+- Full-sized Project (FSP): GEF project financing of more than two million US dollars.

-- Medium-sized Project (MSP): means a GEF Project Financing of less than or equivalent to two million US dollars.
+- Medium-sized Project (MSP): GEF project financing of less than or equivalent to two million US dollars.

-- Enabling Activity (EA): means a project for the preparation of a plan, strategy, or report to fulfill commitments under a Convention.
+- Enabling Activity (EA): A project for the preparation of a plan, strategy, or report to fulfill commitments under a convention.

-- Program: means a longer-term and strategic arrangement of individual yet interlinked projects that aim at achieving large-scale impacts on the global environment.
+- Program: A longer-term and strategic arrangement of individual yet interlinked projects that aim at achieving large-scale impacts on the global environment.